wiless/tbotapi/README.md

 Why is the API not stable?
 Because Telegram changes its bot API frequently.
 I try to only add things, not remove them.
 So everything you did with this library before should also work after API changes.

+**Exception**: I did one major overhaul so far, where I removed the model package and unified most sending methods.

 ### What do we use? ###

 We use